Site Navigation

 No results found.

 Data sources & disclaimer: Z dimension values are referenced from cuvet.co and cross-checked against manufacturer specifications and instrument manuals.
-PerkinElmer Lambda series Z = 8.5 mm is confirmed by PerkinElmer official accessory documentation.
-Agilent Cary, Jasco V-5xx, Hitachi U-series, and Thermo Evolution values reflect published instrument specifications.
+The 8.5 mm low-Z group (Beckman DU, Eppendorf, and clinical analyzers) and the 15 mm standard group (PerkinElmer Lambda, Agilent, Shimadzu, Jasco, Thermo, and most Hitachi) reflect published instrument specifications and our cuvet.co instrument database.
 Always verify with your instrument manual before ordering — specifications may vary by instrument configuration, accessory holder, or model year.

 Browse all (55 instruments):